 Recipient of a Canberra Critic’s Circle Music Award 2017, for her leadership as a vocalist, flautist and songwriter of the jazz band Bella Groove.
 Band leader Elise Walsh has an eclectic appreciation of many styles of music.
-Elise also enjoys performing with the finest jazz musicians.
+Elise also performs with the finest musicians.

 In 2017, Bella Groove released the debut album, City Lights, which is available on all popular music stores and streaming services.